rohan-kekatpure/rohan-kekatpure.github.io/_posts/2020-08-22-fun-with-optimization.md

 Optimization is all around us.
 Various physical entities are constantly solving some form of optimization problem: water running downhill (finding state of least energy), light rays trying traveling on fastest routes between two points, electric currents finding paths of least resistance.
-The optimizing propensity of entities is so ingrained is us that it causes us sometimes to flip the direction of causality (e.g. in forensics).
-Instead of analysing the behavior to guess the objective, we theorize the objective and try to predict the behavior.
-This strategy is well summarized in the cultural aphorism "follow the money".

 Given the omnipresence of optimization problems, there is a large pool of simple and intuitive problem candidates for our exploration.
 We're want a known problem that is conceptually rich.
 Once such problem is the [isoperimetric problem](https://bit.ly/2ErbGK2) whose statement reads:

 >Among all closed curves in the plane of fixed perimeter, which curve maximizes the area of its enclosed region?